 If you recently started playing the game of blackjack, you might have noticed that most blackjack card games today are played on 4 or 6 decks of card, while a lesser percentage is played on a single deck.
 At this stage, you should be wondering: Does the number of decks in Blackjack matters?
-And if so, is there an asubstantial difference?
+And if so, is there a substantial difference?
 I’ll say yes, the number of decks in blackjack plays a significant role.
-Players stand a higher chance of winning in single-deck games due to a low house advantage than on multi-deck games.
+Players stand a higher chance of winning in single-deck games due to a lower house advantage than on multi-deck games.

 But those days are behind us.
 In a bid to make it harder for players to count cards, most casinos today have moved towards multiple deck games.
 Though some casinos still offer single-deck games, it’s mostly a facade meant to attract gullible players.
 Wanna know why?
 Keep reading to know if the matter how many decks!

 In a single-deck blackjack card game, players are required to get a hand value not exceeding 21 or any number close before the dealer without busting or going over.
 You can also win by having the dealer bust first.
 To begin the game, you are required to place a player bet.
 At this stage, dealt cards are given to both you and the dealer.
 Depending on the cards you have in front of you, you can choose to hit or draw cards, stand or stop drawing cards.
 The blackjack odds don’t differ depending on this.
 Additionally, you can split cards or double down.

 As stated above, Multi-deck blackjack was introduced to minimise the possibilities of card counting by involving two, four, six or eight decks of cards used simultaneously.
 Due to differences in the number of decks, the odds and house advantage varies.
 Listed below is the house advantage for multi-deck blackjack.

 Four decks give 0.60% house advantage

 Six decks give 0.64% house advantage

 Why Avoid Single Decks?